-When you're vacating the premises it is our goal to assist you in securing your bond refund.
-Your property manager will need to inspect the property, referencing the initial and ongoing property condition against the outgoing condition report.
+To process a full bond refund, your property manager will need to inspect the property, referencing the initial and ongoing property condition against the outgoing condition report.
 This helps to determine whether there are any areas of the property that will require further rectification work by you, such as cleaning or repairs.
 Your property manager will discuss this with you in detail and provide you with a written report and list of any areas that are your responsibility.
 Attending to these matters quickly helps expedite the process.